 It’s useful to understand the overall structure of a topic.
 Rather than trying to learn a random jumble of disconnected facts, it’s much easier to learn a topic when you appreciate how the details are organised into their major sub-categories, and how specific points relate to each other.

-What’s not true is that that alone will magically etch all the information into your memory.
+What’s not true is that this process alone will magically etch all the information into your memory.

-So here’s my 3-step process to make learning with mind maps into a effective study strategy that will actually work:
+So here’s my 3-step process to make learning with mind maps into an effective study strategy that will actually work:

 - First, stop making them pretty.
 You don’t need a beautifully-illustrated picture in the middle.
 You don’t need every word written on a curvy line.
 Make them fast, make them rough.
 It’s the process of making them that counts, not having the finished product.